tornadoweb/tornado/website/sphinx/releases/next.rst

 * New function `tornado.testing.bind_unused_port` both chooses a port and binds a socket to it, so there is no risk of another process using the same port.  ``get_unused_port`` is now deprecated.
+* The `tornado.database` module has been removed.
+It is now available as a separate package, `torndb <https://github.com/bdarnell/torndb>`_